Benchmarks contradict ‘Apple slowed down my iPhone’ claims

 If you don’t know Futuremark, it’s the company behind the benchmark software 3DMark (among others), which for years has been a standby for testing how devices from gaming PCs to phones perform.

-3DMark has the device render demanding 3D scenes that stress different parts of the hardware, and tracks how quickly it calculates, how many frames per second it renders, and so on.
+3DMark has the device render demanding 3D scenes that stress different parts of the hardware, and tracks how quickly it calculates, how many frames per second it renders and so on.
 At the end, it combines all those metrics into a single score that’s easy to compare between devices or cards.

 In the case of the iPhone (for which 3DMark is a free download if you’d like to try it), power users and reviewers run it (and other benchmarks like it) to see whether updates or apps affect their device’s performance.
 Futuremark stores those scores for comparisons like the one released today.